TLRKiliann/php-cheat-sheet/README.md

 ## Motivation

 It's been a long time since I learned PhP.
-But without revision code, it's so easy to forget.
+I've now joined a team of developers working on a project using PhP with DP (design Pattern) MVC.
 I've often thought it would be important to do a tutorial on this code.
-Otherwise, it will be an eternal restart, if I need to work on the backend or something like that or with PhP rules (public, private, static, etc).
-I really needed to do this !
-Hope this will help someone else !
+I hope it will prove useful to help someone else!

 ## How to run a script php